aws/aws-fpga/hdk/cl/examples/README.md

     Since the AGFI IDs is global (by design), it allows you to copy a combination of AFI/AMI to multiple regions, and they will work without requiring any extra setup.
     An example AGFI ID is **`agfi-0f0e045f919413242`**.

 The [describe-fpga-images](../../docs/describe_fpga_images.md) API allows you to check the AFI state during the background AFI generation process.
 You must provide the **FPGA Image Identifier** returned by `create-fpga-image`:
 ```
     $ aws ec2 describe-fpga-images --fpga-image-ids afi-06d0ffc989feeea2a
 ```

+You can use the [wait_for_afi.py](../../docs/wait_for_afi.md) script to wait for the AFI creation to complete and then optionally send an email with the results.

 The AFI can only be loaded to an instance once the AFI generation completes and the AFI state is set to `available`:
 ```